raml-apis/FlightStats/portal/api/notebook.md

 #Considerations

-- In order to run these notebooks you must register a Google account at  [https://accounts.google.com/SignUp](https://accounts.google.com/SignUp).
+- In order to run these notebooks you will need register a Flight Stats developer account at [https://developer.flightstats.com/signup](https://developer.flightstats.com/signup)
-- In order to run these notebooks you must enable the Drive API as described at [here](https://developers.google.com/drive/web/enable-sdk)
-Next step is getting credentials as described at [Create a client ID and client secret](https://developers.google.com/drive/web/auth/web-client#create_a_client_id_and_client_secret)
-- In order to run the "About, changes, permissionIds, app, channels", "File. part 1" notebooks you must use [Push Notifications](https://developers.google.com/drive/web/push)
+- You should register a Flight Stats application at [https://developer.flightstats.com/admin/applications](https://developer.flightstats.com/admin/applications).
+At some point of the run, you will be prompted to enter the APPID and APPKEY of your own application.